Karoqnq/bite_spring2024_is/h2-should-tero-wear-a-helmet.md

 #### Continuous Monitoring: Implement monitoring tools which can detect and respond to potential security threats.
 #### User Education: Emphasize the importance of account security and online practices.
 Possibly, by in app notifications etc.

 In conclusion, I think this threat model came out better than I expected.
-However, I do think some technical aspects could be further looked into and further analysed.
+However, I do think some technical aspects could be further looked into and some analysation could've been explained in longer text.
 Overall, I am happy with how it turned out.
 <br />
 <br />
 <br />